CMTheja/gitCaseStudy/README.md

 # gitCaseStudy
-This is my first case study in git
+This is my first case study in git.
-Practiced git commands to to push source code from local repository to remote repository
+Practiced git commands to push source code from local repository to remote repository